arangodb/spring-data/README.md

 ### Edge

 The annotations `@Edge` applied to a class marked this class as a candidate for mapping to the database.
-The most relevant parameters are `name` to specify the collection name in the database and `graph` to specify a named graph which the collection belongs to.
+The most relevant parameters are `name` to specify the collection name in the database.
 The annotation `@Edge` specify the collection type to `EDGE`.

 ``` java
 @Edge(name="relations")